Ortibus E, Huening B, Wolke D, Khonyongwa-Fernandez G, Cassiman C, Geldof C, Schalij-Delfos N

 Parent feedback

-Parents are informed about the need for early intervention and support in case of visual impairments.
+Parents are informed about the need for early intervention and treatment and support options in case of visual impairments.

 B (High quality)